selyard/elyard_walker/README.md

 Parts of the code for this launch file was copied from the "turtlebot3_gazebo turtlebot3_world.launch" file included in the Turtlebot3 Simulation git source.
 It was modified to decrease the time before the rover encountered an obstacle.

+This code could conceivably work in any Gazebo world; however, it was only tested on this specified world.
+This world contains an outside barrier preventing the robot from traveling into infinity, as well as a series of pillars which serve as obstacles to avoid.

 ```bash
 roslaunch elyard_walker walker_demo.launch
 ```